 Make sure you have this visible on your New Tab page — scroll down and tap Edit, make sure iCloud Tabs is turned on (and maybe turn off some of that other clutter while you’re at it).

-No. 4: Safari offers easy tab organization
+No. 4: Safari vs. Chrome: Easy tab organization

 Screenshot: D. Griffin Jones/Cult of Mac

 Safari offers some easy-to-use tools to keep your tabs organized, too.
 You can easily create Safari Tab Groups for a project or a hobby.
 From the tab overview, just tap the menu button, tap New Tab Group and give it a name.
+And still, all the tabs you have open here will sync across all your devices.

-In iOS 17 and macOS Sonoma, you can use different tab groups as different profiles if you have separate browsing data for work and school.
+Plus, you can use different tab groups as different profiles if you have separate browsing data for work and school.
 These tab groups will have different sets of saved passwords and data from each other, so you don’t have to juggle between signing in and out of different accounts all the time.

 No. 5: Use iCloud Keychain, Apple’s built-in password manager